 A VA appraiser has two objectives: to establish a fair market value of the property and to ensure it is safe, structurally sound and free of health hazards.
 However, they’re not obligated or trained to report every potential problem or recommend repairs.

 A home inspection is much more thorough than an appraisal.
 A home inspection is meant to be a complete top-to-bottom evaluation of the property.
 Home inspectors will enter crawl spaces and attics, and will report more specifically on any defect in a home’s structural, plumbing, electrical and HVAC systems.

-As you’re shopping for homes, you might be wondering: What does a VA home inspection look for?
+As you’re shopping for homes, you might be wondering: What does a VA home appraiser look for?
 VA appraisers look for compliance with a set of basic health and safety standards set forth by the Department of Veterans Affairs.
 If you’re considering purchasing a home, you can use the VA appraisal checklist to get an idea of whether or not it will pass muster.

 Here are some general questions a VA appraiser will be looking to answer:

 In general, any visible health or safety concerns will pose an issue on a VA appraisal report.
 You won’t be able to close on a home until these issues are resolved.
 In some cases, sellers are willing to cover the cost of essential repairs rather than lose the sale.

 You'll need to provide your own input on the condition of the property and make sure it's up to your standards before signing the VA loan agreement.
 If it's not, you'll need to negotiate further before agreeing to purchase the property.
 This is where a home inspection can pay for itself.